House Tour

 House Exterior Back View

-The current progress on the back (you can read about our deck re-do here):
+The progress on the back (you can read about our deck re-do here):

 Newly Painted Back Deck